(a) Simple Bar Chart,

 1. Pie chart is used to compare the relation between the whole and its components.

-2. The difference between the component bar chart and pie chart is that in case of component bar chart the length of the bars are used while in case of a pie chart the area of the sector of a circle is used.
+case of a pie chart the area of the sector of a circle is used.

-3. In pie chart, the circle is drawn with radii proportional to the square root of the quantities to be represented because the area of a circle is given by 2pr2.
+root of the quantities to be represented because the area of a circle is

 4. The sectors are coloured and shaded differently.

-5. To construct a pie chart, we draw a circle with some suitable radius (square root of the total).
-The angles are calculated for each sector as follows:
+construct a pie chart, we draw a circle with some suitable radius

 Angles for each sector = Component Part × 360o